Guardians vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Juan Soto and Jose Ramirez will be among the star attractions when the San Diego Padres play the Cleveland Guardians on Tuesday at 9:40 PM ET, at PETCO Park.
+The Cleveland Guardians and Jose Ramirez take the field in the second game of a three-game series against Fernando Tatis Jr. and the San Diego Padres on Wednesday at PETCO Park.

-The favored Padres have -165 moneyline odds to win against the underdog Guardians, who are listed at +140.
-The over/under is 7.5 runs for the matchup.
+The favored Padres have -160 moneyline odds to win against the underdog Guardians, who are listed at +135.
+An 8-run over/under is set in this game.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.